aimilefth/6G_Versus_monitoring/prometheus/README.md

 Prometheus serves as the core of the monitoring stack.
 It is a powerful open-source monitoring and alerting toolkit that collects and stores its metrics as time-series data.

 In this project, its key responsibilities are:
-1.  **Data Storage:** Acting as the central database for all power consumption metrics collected by the PyJoules clients.
+1.  **Data Storage:** Acting as the central database for all power consumption metrics collected by the monitoring clients.
-2.  **Data Collection (Pull):** Periodically "scraping" the HTTP `/metrics` endpoints exposed by the `pyjoules-metrics-client-simple` and `pyjoules-metrics-client-multirate` services to pull in new data.
-3.  **Data Reception (Push):** Receiving data pushed from the `pyjoules-metrics-client-remote-write` service via the remote write API.
+2.  **Data Reception (Push):** Receiving data pushed from the `cpu-pyjoules` service via the remote write API.
-4.  **Data Source for Grafana:** Providing the stored time-series data to Grafana for visualization and analysis.
+3.  **Data Source for Grafana:** Providing the stored time-series data to Grafana for visualization and analysis.

 ## Service Configuration